sarahciston/codingcare/_drafts/prospectus.md

 “the reduction from context to data, from meaning to statistical pattern recognition” [24, p.
 100] “Sidelining issues of ethics is harmful in itself, and it perpetuates the false idea that scientific research happens in a vacuum, with no responsibility for the ideas it propagates.”
 [117]
 >> Where will this data go next?
 How can you protect its knowledge value?
 “The practices of data extraction and training dataset construction are premised on a commercialized capture of what was previously part of the commons.
 This particular form of erosion is a privatization by stealth, an extraction of knowledge value from public goods.
 A dataset may still be publicly available, but the metavalue of the data—the model created by it—is privately held.”
 [120]
-“Classification is an act of power, [...] but classifications can disappear ‘into infrastructure, into habit, into the taken for granted’[...].
-(Bowker and Star)[128] We can easily forget that the classifications that are casually chosen to shape a technical system can play a dynamic role in shaping the social and material world.”
-“The tendency to focus on the issue of bias in artificial intelligence has drawn us away from assessing the core practices of classification in AI, along with their attendant politics.”
-[128]
-“artificial intelligence uses classification to encode power” “mathematical parity is frequently proposed to produce ‘fairer systems’ instead of contending with underlying social, political, and economic structures”
+"mathematical parity is frequently proposed to produce ‘fairer systems’ instead of contending with underlying social, political, and economic structures"
 “classificatory infrastructures contain gaps and contradictions: they necessarily reduce complexity, and they remove significant context, in order to make the world more computable.
-But they also proliferate in machine learning platforms in what Umberto Eco called “chaotic enumeration.”71 At a certain level of granularity, like and unlike things become sufficiently commensurate so that their similarities and differences are machine readable, yet in actuality their characteristics are uncontainable.
+But they also proliferate in machine learning platforms in what Umberto Eco called “chaotic enumeration.”71
+**At a certain level of granularity, like and unlike things become sufficiently commensurate so that their similarities and differences are machine readable, yet in actuality their characteristics are uncontainable.
 Here, the issues go far beyond whether something is classified wrong or classified right.
-We are seeing strange, unpredictable twists as machine categories and people interact and change each other,”[148]
+We are seeing strange, unpredictable twists as machine categories and people interact and change each other,”[148]**

 “Machine learning systems are, in a very real way, constructing race and gender: they are defining the world within the terms they have set, and this has long-lasting ramifications for the people who are classified.”
 [146]
 >>“the act of defining categories and ideas of normalcy creates an outside: forms of abnormality, difference, and otherness. [...]
 That restricts the range of how people are understood and can represent themselves, and it narrows the horizon of recognizable identities.
 [147]